Gunman takes customers hostage at French bank | DW | 06.08.2020

 A man armed with a revolver took six people hostage at a bank in the French port city of Le Havre on Thursday, according to police reports.

-The man subsequently released at least two of the hostages, who were not injured.
+The man subsequently released at least two of the hostages, who were not injured, police said.
 It was unclear if a third person was released or had escaped, news agency Reuters reported.

 The news agency later said a fourth hostage had also been released.